Laws of Chemical Combinations

 Q1.3.4 g of AgNO₃ in 100 g water reacts with 1.17 g of NaCl in 100 g water to give 2.87 g AgCl and 1.70 g NaNO₃.
 Which law does this data verify?

-Here's a remarkable fact: Lavoisier, Proust, and Dalton discovered the fundamental laws of chemical combination in the late 1700s — before anyone had directly observed an atom.
-They did it purely by carefully weighing reactants and products.
+Lavoisier, Proust and Dalton worked out the laws of chemical combination in the late 1700s — before anyone had ever seen an atom.
+They did it by carefully weighing what went into a reaction and what came out.
 These laws are the bedrock of stoichiometry — the quantitative study of chemistry.

 Stoichiometry describes the quantitative relationships that exist between substances undergoing chemical changes.
 The word comes from Greek: stoicheion (element) + metron (measure).